vs65497/6dof_ik/README.md

 Wrote the Inverse Kinematics Solver for this in python.
 Number crunching using Matlab.

+This was a long and winding project in which I attempted many things.
+The files and code are not well laid out, so the documentation below is my attempt to clarify it.

 ## Code
- - PS4 Game Pad and Servo Controller: https://github.com/zanzivyr/6dof_ik/blob/main/main.py
+ - MAIN: PS4 Game Pad and Servo Controller: https://github.com/zanzivyr/6dof_ik/blob/main/main.py
  - IK Solver: https://github.com/zanzivyr/6dof_ik/blob/main/ikSolver.py
  - Matlab: https://github.com/zanzivyr/6dof_ik/blob/main/arm_matlab.mat
 ## Notes